arangodb/arangodb/Documentation/Books/Manual/Administration/Encryption/README.md

 Most modern CPU's have builtin support for hardware AES encryption, which makes it even faster.

+The encryption feature is supported by all ArangoDB deployment modes.

 ## Limitations

 The encryption feature has the following limitations:

-- Encrypting a single collection is not supported, this means that all the databases are encrypted.
+- Encrypting a single collection is not supported: all the databases are encrypted.
-- Database cannot be encrypted at runtime.
+- It is not possible to enable encryption at runtime: if you have existing data you will need to take a backup first, then enable encryption and start your server on an empty data-directory, and finally restore your backup.
 - The Encryption feature requires the RocksDB storage engine.

 ## Encryption keys